cfl-temple/portfolio/_pages/team/alumni/2006/shweta-moonat.md

  - MSECE at Temple Unviversity, 2004-2006
 ---

-Ms. Shweta Moonat is Director of Technical Program Management Office Health and Life Sciences at Microsoft.
+Shweta Moonat is Director of Technical Program Management Office Health and Life Sciences at Microsoft.